FrederikBlem/DLS-ExamProject/README.md

 # DLS-ExamProject
-This is the repository for me Development of Large Systems exam project
+This is the repository for my Development of Large Systems exam project